yadlra/CV/README.md

 My eagerness to solve pressing issues led me into the world of software and technology where I have found a profound use of tech tools for social impact.
 Currently, I am working on a personal project using Python - a full stack interactive web app that will show information on enforced disappearances in Mexico in an interactive and engaging way.

 My self-awareness has played an essential role in my learning and development.
-Along with my warm and cheerful personality, I have been able to thrive and be true to myself and others I work with.
+Along with my warm and humble personality, I have been able to thrive and be true to myself and others I work with.

 I find extreme joy in learning and continuously preparing myself.
 I am excited and ready to embrace a career in software development with the goal of using my skills as a drive for good.